-The names of the two nominees for director and of our other directors whose terms will continue after the annual meeting, their ages as of April 1, 2012, and certain other information about them are set forth below.
-Kent Murphy and Edward Murphy are not related.
+The names of the two nominees for director and of our other directors whose terms will continue after the annual meeting, their ages as of April 1, 2013, and certain other information about them are set forth below.
 There are no family relationships among our directors or executive officers.